developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-2/guide/settings/index.md

 ## Dynamic Input Method
 **_This feature applies to native apps only_**.

 Enterprise Keyboard 1.2 (and higher) supports programmatic access to the Input Method Editor (IME), which can dynamically change the input method depending on the selected field.
-For example, when the cursor enters a field intended for barcode data, the scan tab can be automatically invoked in the same way that the keyboard appears when a text fields is in focus.
+For example, when the cursor enters a field intended for barcode data, the scan tab can be automatically invoked and the device scanner can be used to populate the field.
+The keyboard returns when the cursor lands on a text field, and so on.

 **To set the input method as static**:

-* Include the line `android:privateImeOptions=&quot;scan&quot;` in the &lt;EditText&gt; field of the `StaticLayout.xml` file as shown below:
+* Include the line `android:privateImeOptions="scan"` in the &lt;EditText&gt; field of the `StaticLayout.xml` file as shown below:

 <img alt="" style="height:350px" src="IME_code_placement.png"/>
+_The EditText parameter of the StaticLayout.xml file, in Android Studio.
+Click on the image to enlarge_.
 <br>

 **To set the input method as dynamic**:

-* Calling the `setPrivateImeOptions()` method with “scan” as the parameter:
+* Call the `setPrivateImeOptions()` method with “scan” as the parameter, as below:
 	* `editTextTest.setPrivateImeOptions(&quot;scan&quot;)`

-**This feature works only from within a native app**.
+**_This feature applies to native apps only_**.

 ------